laracasts/PHP-Vars-To-Js-Transformer/readme.md

 </body>
 ```

-> **NOTE**: This package does not provide any sort of Content Security Policy logic; the above is just an example of an additional HTML attribute you may need to add.
+> **NOTE**: This package does not provide any sort of Content Security Policy logic; the above is just an example of an additional HTML attribute you may need to add to a script tag.
-> For more information on Content Security Policy, see [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+> For more information on Content Security Policy, see [the Mozilla Developer docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
 > If you do not already have CSP and are using Laravel, I would recommend package [spatie/laravel-csp](https://github.com/spatie/laravel-csp).

 ## Defaults